Bankoga/golem/README.md

 Part of the reason why it's taken me so long to actually get here is because for the first year, I was really hoping the spoopers would steal this from me.
 Tis too awesome to not steal.

+OHHHHHHHHHHHHHHHH!
+Right.

+THIS CODE BASE WAS ENTIRELY NOT THE POINT!
+THIS IS A PRE-PROJECT SO THAT I COULD DO THE REAL GENERAL INTELLIGENCE PROJECT!

+I try to avoid stupidity.
+A stupid thing, is one that is fundamentally incapable of solving some problem given an unbounded amount of time.
+Modern machine learning neural network description techniques, are stupid.
+If not, they simply make it too difficult for ME, to reason about neural networks.

+I'm trying to describe large distributions of non-heterogenous things in a way I can understand at a glance.
+All said things locally evolve too!
+Yes.
+Tis unfortunate that I can't glance at the entire thing at once.
+Tis large.
+Oh my goodness.
+That's what representations across scales really helps with.

+Describing things with math, is about leaving out most of the logic because it doesn't matter for a broad, and detailed pictures.
+Perhaps fractally detailed.
+Fractally detailing something that isn't fractal however, makes no sense to me.
+I despise modern machine learning descriptions.
+Math is part of the solution...
+The "elegance", of mathematics, gets in the way of understanding.
+For some, a mathematical representation is most useful.
+For most, tis not the case.
+Regardless, either will be convertible into the other.
+There is no need, for The ONE!
+Fools.